Scott Makar: Judge

 On February 6, 2012, Florida Governor Rick Scott announced that he appointed Scott Makar to replace Paul Hawkes, who resigned over funding questions in the new First DCA "Taj Mahal" Courthouse.
 On February 23, 2012, Makar revealed that he would leave the Attorney General's office on March 23, 2012, to occupy the bench as a judge in the Florida First District Court of Appeal in Tallahassee.
 Other First DCA judges teach at various law schools, so Makar confirmed that he will probably do so, too.

 Makar's official investiture as a member of the First District Court of Appeal was held on April 23, 2012.
+He was recommissioned to Florida's Fifth District Court of Appeal on January 1, 2023, by Governor Ron DeSantis.

-Personal
+Personal life

-He is married to the former Nancy Hogshead, who was a co-worker at Holland & Knight.
+He married the former Nancy Hogshead, who was a co-worker at Holland & Knight.
 His wife is a professor at Florida Coastal School of Law and 1984 Olympic Gold medalist in swimming.
 Their home is in Jacksonville, Florida, and they have a son, Aaron (2000), and twin daughters, Helen Clare & Millicent (2005).

 His wife and son were able to attend several of his oral arguments at the US Supreme Court.